j3551ca/DiVirusity/README.md

 # DiVirusity
 Quantify viral genetic diversity within hosts from NGS data (paired-end raw reads) without needing to reconstruct full-length haplotypes.

 3 diversity metrics are used (Shannon Diversity, Nucleotide (pi) Diversity, and Alternate Allele Frequency) to quanitfy the amount of genetic variation ocurring at each locus in the minority of a viral population infecting a host.
-If this is not your end goal, this script also contains code for 1) read trimming and reference-guided assembly (.fastq --> .bam) 2) generation of consensus sequences (.fasta) from alignment files (.bam) (i.e. a sequence of the most common allele at each position in an assembly) or 3) minority variant calling.
+If this is not your end goal, this script also contains code for 1) read trimming and reference-guided assembly (.fastq x 2 --> .bam) 2) generation of consensus sequences (.fasta) from alignment files (.bam) (i.e. a sequence of the most common allele at each position in an assembly) or 3) minority variant calling.

 This requires 2 other programs LoFreq (https://github.com/CSB5/lofreq) and SNPGenie (https://github.com/chasewnelson/SNPGenie).